pbsmyth/command-line/lessons.md

 ## Solution

 Type `pwd` to see where on your computer you are located.
-If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation) <br>
+If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation)

-Type `ls` to check whether the file `nypl_items.csv` is in your projects folder <br>
+Type `ls` to check whether the file `nypl_items.csv` is in your projects folder.

 Type `cat nypl_items.csv | uniq -d > new_nypl_items.csv` <br> to create a new version of the `nypl_items.csv` file with the duplicated lines removed.

 ## Evaluation